vrmohanbabu/circleci-hello-world/README.md

 ## Setup the Enviroment

-* Clone the GitHub repo and checkout to the circleci-project-setup branch.
+* Fork this repository and checkout to the circleci-project-setup branch.

 ## Setup the CircleCI